 ♣ Spay and Neutering Mobile: City Attorney to prepare resolution authorizing the City Commission to sponsor the Program.

 This Item is Pending.
-Resolution to be presented for City Commission consideration once staff receives notification from Commissioner that Program details have been finalized.
+Resolution to be presented for City Commission consideration once staff receives notification from Commissioner Taub that her concerns have been met.